Gjernpower/anarkhiademo/README.md

 <b>Description:</b>

 Just <i>HOW</i> hard did you party last night?
-One moment you're chugging root beer with your bandmates, and the next you wake up covered in grass, strange creatures dancing around you.
+One moment you're chugging root beer with your bandmates, and the next you wake up covered in grass, with strange creatures dancing around you.
 In your head is a faint ticking noise, a metronome, beckoning you to play to the beat.
 As you reach for your instrument, arcane energy pulses through your body, and you ready yourself for the performance of a lifetime.

 - Innovative gameplay that combines turn-based RPG combat (Final Fantasy) and rhythm games (Guitar Hero).
 - Take control of multiple band members and play different parts to create your own mixes and mashups.